Why Citation Quality is More Important than Quantity for Local Search

 Mastering Reputation Management and Online Reviews

 This modern, technological world we live in, a world where online reviews can be published in a second, is a bit of a double-edged sword.
 In one regard, it’s a wonderful thing.
-It enables us to share and view information instantly, and it gives businesses a chance to appeal to a much wider audience than ever before.
+It enables us to share and view information instantly, and it gives businesses a chance to appeal to a much wider audience than ever before, so you can relax with the bed reading pillow more often.

 Mastering Reputation Management and #Reviews by @BernieColeman #SEO #Business Click To Tweet